rokanchowdhuryonick/hire-smart-backend/POSTMAN_GUIDE.md

 **2. "Email Verification Required" (403 Forbidden)**
 - ✅ Error: "Please verify your email address before logging in"
-- ✅ Solution: Use "Verify Email" endpoint with user_id from registration
+- ✅ Solution: Use "Verify Email" endpoint with email address from registration
 - ✅ Check if user is already verified (is_verified: true in response)
 - ✅ Note: Unverified users are deleted after 7 days automatically